ioBroker/ioBroker.ws/README.md

 }
 ```

-States change itself very frequently in compare to the objects.
+States change itself very frequentxly in compare to the objects.
 (Normally objects should be changed once by creation and that's all)

 ### Acknowledgment
 Every state has the attribute `ack`.
 It shows the direction of command.